eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 - update the WUAs as necessary; see [Topic 9].

-- suspend or revoke the Wallet Unit in case its security is compromised; see [Topic 38].
+- revoke the Wallet Unit in case its security is compromised; see [Topic 38].

 The User will be able to request the Wallet Provider to revoke the Wallet Unit at least in case of loss or theft of the User's device.
 See [Topic 38].